鶹Ƶ

 Survey research is an ubiquitous tool for collecting vital information from campus constituents.
-This policy aims to: encourage coordinated efforts and best practices in survey research to produce quality data, create opportunities for cross-collaboration and information-sharing, and promote best practices in information security and privacy.
+This policy aims to encourage coordinated efforts and best practices in survey research to produce quality data, create opportunities for cross-collaboration and information-sharing, and promote best practices in information security and privacy.

 This policy applies to survey activities that are of an institutional nature, and not listed below.
 It applies to all students, faculty, staff, and non-Occidental researchers or agencies seeking to survey the whole, or any part of, the Occidental student, faculty, staff, parent, and/or alumni bodies.
-For the purposes of this policy, a

-to the following activities:
+This policy does not apply to the following activities:

 (a) faculty research*